 The small bowel plays an important role in digesting food and absorbing nutrients.
 It is also an important part of the immune system, containing an impressive network of lymphoid cells (cells of the immune system that help fight infections and regulate the immune system).

 Are you at risk for small intestinal bacterial overgrowth?
-Find out what the most common risk factors and symptoms are.
+Find out what the most common risk factors and symptoms are.#SIBO #SIBOsymptomps

 The normal (beneficial) bacteria that are an essential part of the healthy small bowel also perform important functions.
 These beneficial microorganisms help protect against bad (i.e. pathogenic) bacteria and yeast that are ingested.
-They help the body absorb nutrients, and also produce several nutrients (such as short chain fatty acids) and vitamins like folate and vitamin K. These bacteria help maintain the normal muscular activity of the small bowel, which creates waves that move the intestinal contents, like food, through the gut.
+They help the body absorb nutrients, and also produce several nutrients (such as short chain fatty acids) and vitamins like folate and vitamin K. These bacteria help maintain the normal muscular activity of the small bowel, which creates waves that move the contents of the intestine, like food, through the gut.